masonphung/masonphung/README.md

 Recently, I'm working to gain knowledge on Neural Network applications and explore the endless opportunities that we and businesses can benefit from them.

+...And take part in any data competition (that I know) to improve myself and get valuable experience there :D

 Current last year Master student at Macquarie University.

 ## Education